Envelopes of holomorphy and extension of functions of bounded type: The -envelope of holomorphy

-Theorem \ref{envelopes coincide} says that the envelope is contained in the spectrum.
-In other words, evaluations on elements of the envelope are always continuous.
-Of course, the coincidence of the strong and the classical $H_b$-envelopes also allows us to give a characterization of the latter:
+Theorem \ref{envelopes coincide} states in particular that the $H_b$-envelope is part of the spectrum.
+In other words, evaluations at elements of the $H_b$-envelope are always continuous.
+This also happens for evaluations at elements on any other $H_b$-extension.
+Indeed, we can proceed as in the beginning of the previous proof to show that the evaluation on an element of any extension coincides with the evaluation on some element of the $H_b$-envelope, which is continuous.